Algebraic Weaves and Braid Varieties: The Combinatorics of Weaves

-The NilHecke algebra $NH_n$ is the monoid algebra of the monoid defined by the same generators and relations, whose multiplication is given by the Demazure product.
-For this reason, the latter is also known as the \emph{0-Hecke product}; the monoid is called \emph{Coxeter monoid} \cite{T}, \emph{$0-$Hecke monoid} \cite{FG, HST}, or \emph{Richardson-Springer monoid} by different authors.
+In fact, the Demazure product is the product in a monoid known as \emph{Coxeter monoid} \cite{T}, \emph{$0-$Hecke monoid} \cite{FG, HST}, \emph{Coxeter $\ast$-monoid}, or \emph{Richardson-Springer monoid} in the literature.
 Richardson and Springer studied its action on the set of orbits of the flag variety under the action of the fixed point subgroup of an involution on the algebraic group \cite{RS1, RS2}.
-The elements of this monoid are precisely $\left\{e_w | w \in S_n\right\}$, i.e. we have a bijection between the set $S_n$ and the underlying set of the monoid (this was proved by Norton \cite{Norton}).
+Norton \cite{Norton} constructed a bijection between the set $S_n$ and the underlying set of this monoid.
 As the examples above show, the multiplication in the monoid is quite different from the one in the permutation group.
 More generally, given a positive braid $\beta$, $\delta(\beta)$ does not coincide with the image of $\beta$ under the canonical surjection onto $S_n$.
-A first relation to the weaves introduced above is given in the following simple:
+A first relation to the weaves introduced above is given in the following lemma.

-\begin{lemma} Let $\Sigma$ be a Demazure weave.
-Then the Demazure product of the associated braid words $\beta_j(\Sigma)$, $j\in[0,l (\Sigma)]$, remains unchanged, i.e. $\delta(\beta_0(\Sigma))=\delta(\beta_j(\Sigma))$. \end{lemma}
+\begin{lemma} Let $\ww$ be a Demazure weave.
+Then the Demazure product of the associated braid words $\beta_j(\ww)$, $j\in[0,l (\ww)]$, remains unchanged, i.e. $\delta(\beta_0(\ww))=\delta(\beta_j(\ww))$. \end{lemma}

-\begin{proof} By the arguments above, the Demazure product is invariant under braid moves in a word, so $6$- and $4$-valent vertices do not change it.
-Example \ref{ex:nilHecke} shows that $3$-valent vertices also preserve the Demazure product. \end{proof}